ebc-2in2crc/url-anchor/README.md

 `url-anchor` converts URL and page titles to HTML `<a>` tag when you give a URL.

+You can also convert a URL to a Markdown link by specifying an option.
-You can also convert a Markdown link to a reStructuredText link by specifying an option.
+You can also convert a URL to a reStructuredText link by specifying an option.

 ## Usage